tsurovec/thecatch-2023/4-below-deck-troubles/c_usa.md

 ```

-yes, it's using `deps` so let's check that:
+yes, it's using `deps` to parse token so let's check that:

 `_fetch /app/shipapi/deps.py`